Davidevlops/JS-DSA/sorting-algorithms.md

 const sortedArray = mergeSort([...unsortedArray]); // Avoid modifying original
 console.log("Sorted Array:", sortedArray);

-### Binary Search
+### Heap Sort

-**Binary Search** is an efficient algorithm that works only on **sorted arrays**.
-It repeatedly divides the search range in half, comparing the target value to the middle element.
+**Heap Sort** Heap Sort is a comparison-based sorting algorithm that uses a binary heap data structure to sort elements.
+It works in two main phases: Heap Construction: Convert the input array into a max-heap (or min-heap).
+Sorting: Repeatedly extract the largest element (for max-heap) and place it at the end of the array.

 * **Time Complexity**: O(log n)
 * **Design Technique**: Divide and Conquer